 Imagine that 65% of today’s children entering primary school will hold jobs that don’t exist yet.
 These professions will likely require technical skills and a highly adaptable mindset.
 This way, coding is relevant not just due to its beneficial learning impacts: It could potentially define the employability of future generations.

-When introduced progressively and with the right difficulty levels, children of virtually any age can start to embrace coding step by step and, here’s why.
+When introduced progressively and with the right difficulty levels, children of virtually any age can start coding early step by step and, here’s why.

 The Compounding Cognitive Effects of Coding